abhij1306/Senstosales/CONTEXT.md

 ## Project Overview

 **SenstoSales** is a comprehensive Purchase Order (PO) management system designed for **Senstographic** (supplier) to manage purchase orders received from various buyers (BHEL, NTPC, etc.).
-The system handles the complete lifecycle from PO ingestion to delivery challan (DC) and GST invoice generation.
+The system handles the complete lifecycle from PO ingestion to delivery challan (DC) and GST invoice generation, enhanced with AI-powered analytics and hands-free voice interaction.

 ### Key Capabilities
 - ✅ Bulk PO upload from HTML files